CELEBRATING THE WOMEN OF THE COMMONWEALTH

-WOW Festival 2018 will be held at the Brisbane Powerhouse from the 6th to the 8th of April with satellite events in a number of venues across Queensland as part of the arts and cultural program for the Gold Coast Commonwealth Games.
+WOW Festival 2018 will be held at the Brisbane Powerhouse from the 6th to the 8th of April.
+The festival will include satellite events in a number of venues across Queensland as part of the arts and cultural program for the Gold Coast Commonwealth Games.

 For the first time, a WOW Festival will bring together the stories, achievements and challenges of the women and girls of the Commonwealth of Nations, including a focus on the voices of women and girls living in regional and remote communities.
 Read more about WOW's Regional Voices program.

 WOW Festival 2018 will pay special attention to these voices: to highlighting their stories, achievements and concerns, and enabling them to shape the thinking of the Festival and the WOW global community, and take part in the event itself.

 With keynotes, talks, debates, performances, workshops, speed-mentoring, a marketplace, exhibitions and community-building events and even an Under 10s feminist corner, WOW is a catalyst for real change for many areas of women’s lives – politics, relationships, safety, economic participation, arts, fashion, health, science, business and education.

 Designed for everyone – women and men, girls and boys – regardless of background or circumstance, WOW is an opportunity to engage with international and national leaders and everyday heroes.

 Tickets go on sale in early 2018, to stay up to date...